 Important note: As a matter of principle, an appointment must be made with the immigration authority in Dortmund for all matters relating to residence law.
-You will find the contact information on thecity services' website (DE).
+You will find the contact information on thecity services' website (only in German).

 The Welcome Service team offers international researchers support in dealing with formalities, in particular an accompaniment to the local immigration office to apply for a residence permit.
 Please contact us and arrange an appointment.